prane-eth/AI_projects/README.md

-# Data Science Projects
+# AI Projects

 ### Completed:
 LLM LangChain projects:
 - [LLMs - Chat with a Wikipedia page](LLM_Chat_with_Wikipedia_page.ipynb)
 	- Used LangChain, RAG, and ChainLit (to host web page)
 - [LLMs - Feedback summarizer](LLM_Feedback_summarizer.ipynb)
-	- Used LangChain, selenium, and Gradio (for hosting)
+	- Used LangChain, Selenium, and Gradio (for hosting)
 - [LLMs - Chat with an image](LLM_Image_chat.ipynb)
-	- Used LangChain, LlamaIndex (for images), and StreamLit (for web page)
+	- Used LangChain, and StreamLit (for hosting)
 - [LLMs - Prompt shortener](LLM_Prompt_shortener.ipynb)
-	- Used LangChain and gradio
+	- Used LangChain and Gradio (for hosting)

-Note: Before you run these, please install [Ollama](https://ollama.com/download) and pull the model used.
+*Note*: Before you run these, please install [Ollama](https://ollama.com/download) and pull the model used.
 Make sure to copy .env.example to .env and fill in the model name.

+---

 Data Science projects:
 - [NLP - Offensive Text Classification](NLP_Offensive_Tweets_Classification.ipynb)